Zambelli24/AlzheimersIoT/API_Revised/blueprint.md

 ### List All Enabled Keys [GET]

-This method has no parameters.
+Returns all of the enabled devices as a list of strings.

 ### Enable a Key [POST]

-This method allows you to activate a key for a device compatible with the system.
+Initiate a connection between a new device and the system.

-+ key (string) - the key for the device you want to enable
++ key (string) - The key for the device you want to initiate